chhetribsurya/Dockerfiles/README.md

 - [Singularity Hub](https://singularity-hub.org/) - Container registry

 ### Support
-- Check the [Issues](https://github.com/your-repo/issues) page for known problems
+- Check the issues page for known problems
 - Create a new issue for bugs or feature requests
-- Contact the maintainers for specific questions

 ---